petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 ---
 # A/B Testing

-A/B testing evaluates the effectiveness of content pages by testing a variant design against the original design (i.e. control).
-This process involves creating a page variant, testing them with a metric (e.g., clicks), and publishing the most effective variant.
+A/B testing evaluates the effectiveness of content pages by testing a variant design against the control design (i.e., the original).
+This process involves creating a page variant, testing it with a metric (e.g., clicks), and publishing the most effective variant.
 These tests can help you choose the best experience for your site's users.

 You can learn more about creating an A/B test and configuring it for a content page in Liferay DXP's [A/B testing documentation](https://learn.liferay.com/dxp/latest/en/site-building/optimizing-sites/ab-testing/ab-testing.html).